 500g minced pork

 1 tsp salt

 Optional ingredients (not included in calorie count):

 Boiled quail eggs

-Wash and parboil the pork ribs in a large pot and drain.
-Bring the ribs back to the oil with 2L of water.
-Add the soup spices, preferably in a spice bag (similar to a tea bag), and let it boil for an hour.
+Parboil the pork bones in a large pot and drain and wash.
+Bring the pork back to the oil with approximately 3L of water.
+Add the ginger, garlic and spring onion and let it boil for an hour.

 Meanwhile, prepare the pork ball mixture by mixing all the pork ball ingredients together.
 It should form a soft, malleable paste.

-Before serving, bring the broth to the boil and spoon the pork ball mixture into batches (approx. one serving size at a time).
+Bring the broth to the boil and spoon the pork ball mixture into the soup, one at a time.
 The pork balls are cooked once they float to the top.
 Using a slotted spoon, remove the pork balls and place into the prepared bowls.
-You may also want to add the pork ribs but that is optional.

-Top the prepared bowls with the broth, filling up to cover the noodles and serve immediately.
-You may want to serve with some chilli sauce and fried onions but they are optional.
+For the soup noodle version, simply add the noodles and toppings of your choice into the bowl.
+Spoon over the boiling hot broth to cover the noodles and serve immediately.
+You may want to serve with some chilli sauce and fried garlic but they are optional.